Media Bias/Fact Check

-Media Bias/Fact Check (MBFC) is an American website founded in 2015 by Dave M. Van Zandt.
+Media Bias/Fact Check (MBFC) is an American media watchdog website founded in 2015 by Dave M. Van Zandt.
 It considers four main categories and multiple subcategories in assessing the "political bias" and "factual reporting" of media outlets, relying on a self-described "combination of objective measures and subjective analysis".

-It is widely used, but it has been criticized for its methodology.
-Scientific studies using its ratings note that ratings from Media Bias/Fact Check show high agreement with an independent fact checking dataset from 2017, with NewsGuard and with BuzzFeed journalists.
+It is widely used but has been criticized for its methodology.
+Scientific studies, using its ratings, found that ratings from Media Bias/Fact Check show high agreement with an independent fact checking dataset from 2017, NewsGuard, and BuzzFeed journalists.

 Methodology

 Four main categories are used by MBFC to assess political bias and factuality of a source.
-These are: (1) use of wording and headlines (2) fact-checking and sourcing (3) choice of stories and (4) political affiliation.
+These are (1) use of wording and headlines, (2) fact-checking and sourcing, (3) choice of stories, and (4) political affiliation.
 MBFC additionally considers subcategories such as bias by omission, bias by source selection, and loaded use of language.
 A source's "Factual Reporting" is rated on a seven-point scale from "Very high" down to "Very low".